DevExpress/devextreme-documentation/concepts/80 Troubleshooting/30 3rd-Party Frameworks Issues/10 Fluent UI/05 Panels, Modals, Dialogs.md

-If you use controls like Fluent UI <a href="https://developer.microsoft.com/en-us/fluentui#/controls/web/panel" target="_blank">Panel</a>, <a href="https://developer.microsoft.com/en-us/fluentui#/controls/web/modal" target="_blank">Modal</a>, or <a href="https://developer.microsoft.com/en-us/fluentui#/controls/web/dialog" target="_blank">Dialog</a> with DevExtreme components, you may experience issues listed below.
+If you use controls like Fluent UI <a href="https://developer.microsoft.com/en-us/fluentui#/controls/web/panel" target="_blank">Panel</a>, <a href="https://developer.microsoft.com/en-us/fluentui#/controls/web/modal" target="_blank">Modal</a>, or <a href="https://developer.microsoft.com/en-us/fluentui#/controls/web/dialog" target="_blank">Dialog</a> with DevExtreme components, you may experience several of the following issues.

 #### Issue

-An overlay component (Popup, Popover, Tooltip) is behind Fluent UI Panel, Modal, or Dialog.
+An overlay component (Popup, Popover, Tooltip) is displayed behind Fluent UI Panel, Modal, or Dialog.

 #### Solution